FAQs

 Before beginning, it is important to first understand that there are two chief levels of courts in Massachusetts that hear criminal cases: The District Courts and the Superior Courts.
 Most criminal cases prosecuted in this state are brought in the District Court system.
 The District Courts in Massachusetts have jurisdiction over most (but not all) crimes.
 Generally speaking, District Court judges can sentence defendants up to a maximum of two and one-half (2 ½) years in jail (generally, a county House of Correction) on each specific charge.
 The more serious crimes (those providing for sentences longer than 2 ½ years for each charge) are tried in the Superior Court system.
 My discussion here will apply chiefly to the District Courts system, so be advised that if you are charged with a more serious type of crime (rape, robbery, attempted murder, etc.) the following information may not be applicable.

 Regardless, in all instances where you or a loved one is charged with a crime, you should speak with an attorney immediately before saying anything to the police.
-Contact us for a free initial consultation about your case.
-We can help you from there.

 1) Beginning, criminal cases are commenced through either an arrest, or a summons.
 In most (but not all) cases, the process begins with an arrest.
 What an individual says or does not say to the police at this stage, is critical.
 No matter how nice the officer or officers may be when arresting you, it is universally recommended that you not make any voluntary statements to the police.
 Do not be combative or adversarial, but do not volunteer any statements, either.
 Many a defendant has made the mistake of making statements that seriously hurt their legal case at trial.
-Any person arrested must by law be read their Miranda Rights (these are the rights to remain silent; the right to an attorney; the right to be appointed an attorney free of charge if you cannot afford one, etc.) At the scene of any arrest, statements will be taken from anyone who may have accused you of the crime for which you were arrested, and any witnesses, etc.
+Any person arrested must by law be read their Miranda Rights (these are the rights to remain silent; the right to an attorney; the right to be appointed an attorney free of charge if you cannot afford one, etc.) At the scene of any arrest, statements will be taken from anyone who may have accused you of the crime for which you were arrested, and any witnesses, etc.2) The accused will then be taken to the police station, for booking.
+Photos and fingerprints will be taken, as well as basic background information about the accused (name, address, etc).
+After this and prior to any questioning, if the accused has not already been read his/her Miranda Rights, then they must be read to the accused again.
+Anyone in this position should refuse to answer any questions from the police until having spoken to an attorney.
+Once this right is asserted, questioning will almost always stop.

 3) The accused is then entitled to a prompt determination of bail.
 Many arrests occur in the evening, and in these circumstances, a "bail commissioner" is called.
 This is a person who is authorized to set bail prior to the accused being arraigned before a judge.
 Once bail is set, the accused is allowed an opportunity to make phone calls to try and post the required bail.
 If he or she can meet the bail amount, he is released and advised where and when to appear in court to be arraigned on the charge they have been arrested for.
 The date is usually the next business day at 8:30 AM, and the court is usually the District Court having jurisdiction over the location where the arrest occurred.
 Note: Some persons are accused of a crime via summons.
 A summons is a document that is issued after someone has gone to either a police department or a District Court criminal clerk's office, and filled out a "criminal complaint" against a person, alleging that the accused has committed some type of crime.
 The summons is mailed to the accused, informing him of what crime has been alleged against him, and advising him that he must appear in court on a certain date and time, or if not, an arrest warrant will be issued against him.